kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 41. what is type inference?
+The ability to not have to specifically declare each data type, it gets infered with var.

 ## 42. explain Func and Action delegates.
 ## 43. what is Entity Framework?
 ## 44. what are Context and Entity classes in EF?